 The Ultimate Guide to Argumentative Essay Writing

 Argumentative essay writing needs more than just a personal opinion.
 It requires you to present evidence and facts to support a claim.
-It should also be structured properly, as the strongest evidence won’t convince the reader if it is not properly structured.
+It should also be structured properly, as the strongest evidence won’t convince the reader if it is not structured correctly.

 Argumentative Essay Definition

-An argumentative essay is a genre of essay in which the writer takes a strong stance on an issue with the aim of convincing the reader and win them over to their ideology.
+An argumentative essay is a genre of essay in which the writer takes a strong stance on an issue to convince the reader and win them over to their ideology.

 Argumentative Essay Topics

-Choosing a topic for an argumentative essay is way more difficult than choosing a topic for any other essay.
-To get enough material to write about, your topic should be:
+Choosing a topic for an argumentative essay is way more complicated than choosing a topic for any other essay.
+To get enough material to write about, your topic should be

-Here are some amazing argumentative essay topics to help you get started:
+Here are some good argumentative essay topics to help you get started:

 - Coronavirus is more of a blessing for the earth than a curse.

-- Human being are more dangerous for mother earth than any other creature
+- Human beings are more dangerous for mother earth than any other creature

 - Most of the people can work from home